Hozier (album): Songs

 "From Eden" features a flamenco bridge, referencing the titular garden in its Biblical imagery and describing a journey to "find himself as much as the girl", with the narrator "slithering" to his lover's door.
 "In a Week" is a Celtic-inspired folk duet with breathy harmonies from Karen Cowley detailing pastoral fantasy about decomposing amongst the fauna of the Wicklow Mountains alongside his love.
 "Sedated" is a soulful track with tinkling piano and gospel melodies with depicts a "warning" of personal decay within a relationship.
 "Work Song" is a gothic-spiritual love song with murmurous vocals, tambourine, and a strong melodic bass, discussing a promise of devotion beyond the grave.
 "Like Real People Do" is an acoustic song in a "warm" higher key with keening vocals, its lyrics intertwining metaphors of insects and nature, while pleading for his sweetheart to kiss him in affection.
 "It Will Come Back" is a twangy track with "devilish" strings slide guitar riffs and tambourines with deviant notations while "Foreigner's God" has a soulful edge with loaded lyrical and religious allegories.
 "Cherry Wine" ends the album on an apologetic note with an intimate acoustic live-recording that juxtaposes the samples of chirping birds and soft guitar with the description of a tempestuous, abusive relationship.

 Release and promotion

 The album was available to pre-order in Europe upon its announcement with North American and Australian pre-order dates from July 2014.
 The album was released 19 September 2014.
-The album was distributed by Island Records in most of the world and by Columbia Records in the United States.
+The album was distributed by Island Records in most of the world and by Columbia Records in the United States, Canada and Australia.